Admissions and Transfer Center

 Admission by Appeal

 Undergraduate applicants who are not granted admission will have the opportunity to appeal their admissions decision by submitting an admissions portfolio.
 The portfolio requires a letter from a teacher or counselor, personal statement and the answer to two questions provided by the admissions committee.
 Complete instructions are sent to the applicant at the time of their admissions decision.
 Admission portfolios will be reviewed by an Admissions Appeal Committee.
+All appeal portfolios must be received by May 1.
 Contact the Admissions Office for additional information.

 Admission to Major Programs